cwf231/cwf231.github.io/_posts/2020-08-02-linear_regression_models_and_variance_inflation_factor.markdown

 ```
 <img src="https://raw.githubusercontent.com/cwf231/dominant_pitcher/master/blog_imgs/6corr_matrix.PNG">

 Indeed, there are some obviously high correlations here.
-There are many opinions of what does *high correlation* exactly mean.
+There are many opinions of what does *high correlation* mean exactly.
 We can say without argument that all the relationships which are higher than `0.75` in this case are highly correlated.
+(High correlation coefficients are sometimes as `0.70`. )

 We can also see this in a dataframe:
 ```python